-Garudasana - Significance, Benefits & Tips
+Garudasana - Significance, Benefits and Precautions

 (Gah-Rue-Dahs-Anna) Vishnu’s vehicle, Garuda, is the mythic “king of the birds.”
 The word is usually defined as “eagle,” but one dictionary says the name literally means “devourer,” since Garuda was originally associated with the “all-consuming fire of the sun’s rays.”